BushraAlabsi/feature_requests/README.md

 # Feature Requests

-> This application is made for employees to add the feature requests that they recieve from clients.
+> This application is made for employees to regarding the feature requests that they recieve from clients, they can add, edit, delete and view the request of each client.

 #### The app is live at: